 Table 2.3.A provides the racial and ethnic composition for the City of Lake Elsinore, Riverside County, and the project area census tracts.
 Previously referenced Figure 2.2.1 provides the location of the project area census tracts.
 As identified in Table 2.3.A, the County of Riverside is predominantly White, followed by Hispanic and Other.
 The composition of the City of Lake Elsinore is similarly predominantly White (60 percent), followed by Hispanic (48 percent) and Other (22 percent).
 When compared to the City and the County, Census Tract 430.01 and Census Tract 464.04 have the highest percentage of American Indian (1.4 percent and 1.5 percent, respectively).
 Census Tract 430.06 has the highest percentage of people who claimed to be of "Other" ethnicity (29.3 percent).
-Census Tract 430.06 has the highest percentage of Hispanics (63 percent) while Census Tract 464.04 has the highest percentages of Whites (63.6 percent).
+Census Tract 430.06 has the highest percentages of Whites (63.6 percent).
 Census Tract 427.15 has the highest percentage of Asians (10.6 percent) and the lowest percentage of Other (13.5 percent).